Residence permit - doctoral candidates

 • in industry.

-Which residence permit is considered in each individual case and which rights are associated with it depends on the specialisation, the research project, the contract and the individual circumstances.
+Which residence permit is considered in each individual case and which rights are associated with this depends on the specialisation, the research project, the contract and the individual circumstances.

 Doctoral students with an employment contract generally receive a residence permit in accordance with § 18 AufenthG.